Responsible

 The null hypothesis: A is unrelated to B

 It seems to be human nature to speculate about relationships between things.
 A basketball player who has just made several baskets is often assumed to have the "hot hand" and have a better chance to make his next shot.
 In other words, if he ordinarily made 48% of his shots, this would say he'd do better than 48% when the previous shot was a success, and worse than 48% when the previous shot was missed.
-This implies a relationship between shots the player has made in the recent past and shots made in the future.
+The "hot hand" hypothesis implies a relationship between shots the player has made in the recent past and shots made in the future.

 There are many possible factors affecting future events, but the most common situation is that the two factors are not related to any important extent.
 The hypothesis that there is no relationship is called the "null hypothesis".
 In the case of the basketball player, the null hypothesis would say that the chances of his or her shots going in is not related to the success of previous shots, so for the above case, the chances would be 48% either way.